NURS121 Pharmacology in Nursing

 - VI.
 Catalog Course Description

-- This course will discuss commonly used medications and their nursing implications.
-Related issues in gerontology, pediatrics, ethical concerns, and legal implications will be integrated throughout the course.
+- This course discusses commonly used medications and their nursing implications.
+Related issues in gerontology, pediatrics, ethical concerns, and legal implications are integrated throughout the course.

 - VII.
 Required Course Content and Direction

 The student will be able to: integrate drug knowledge into nursing practice, evaluate a patient's status in relationship to drug therapy, discuss issues related to drug therapy, and understand the use/misuse of drugs.

 The student will be able to describe the: "The steady state" process of evaluating prescription drugs for safety, delivery process for drugs in the hospital, process of absorption, bio-availability, distribution, half-life, and excretion of drugs in the body, legal and ethical issues regarding narcotic control and aeration of medications, role of the professional nurse in the administration of drugs (including responsibility, accountability, and attitudes).